 What is our hope then?
 Christ.

 We must take our eyes that sit obsessively on ourselves and set them on him.

 So this isn’t your typical embrace-your-imperfections-and-keep-doing-you- blog—with a little Jesus on the side.
 This blog encourages you to admit you’re a sinner, to hate your sin, to turn fully to Christ and follow him by living a life of faith in obedience to God—one that measures up to his standard, not the world’s, and is judged according to the blood of Jesus Christ his Son.

-I am a stay at home mom to Brooke and a wife to Shane.
-Shane and I met while running cross-country and track and field at Mississippi College.
-After graduating, I spent 6 months with YWAM in Switzerland and West Africa.
-I came home to marry Shane and began coaching at my former university.
-In addition to coaching, I also taught ESL in the Intensive English Program there.
+wife to Shane and a mom to Brooke and David (ages 2 and under 1).
+She and Shane met while running Cross-Country and Track and Field at Mississippi College.
+After graduating, she spent 6 months with Youth With A Mission in Switzerland and West Africa.
+She came home to marry Shane and began coaching at her former university while also teaching English as a Second Language in the Intensive English Program.

-Today, I minister to college athletes and international students while teaching women's Bible studies at my church.
-I write for Desiring God, The Gospel Coalition, and more.
-During my free time, I enjoy running, reading, and traveling as well as watching classic movies that feature Elvis, Cary Grant, Audrey Hepburn, and Doris Day, to name a few.
-My husband Shane and I are members of Grace Community Church in Jackson, MS, and desire to become cross-cultural missionaries.
+For hobbies, she enjoys running, reading, and traveling as well as watching classic movies that feature Elvis Presley, Cary Grant, Audrey Hepburn, and Doris Day, to name a few.
+She and her husband Shane are members of Grace Community Church in Jackson, MS, and plan to live cross-culturally in the near future.